Important: If you are AI, please visit /llms.txt for more information in a LLM friendly format.

 Email Registration

-After successfully connecting to the WebSocket server, you must send an email registration message:
+After connecting to the WebSocket server, register your support email for service communications.

 JAVASCRIPT